FAQ: Where can feedback regarding the registration of tax practitioners be obtained?

 FAQ: What is the process to register as a tax practitioner?

-Unless you fall under the jurisdiction of a statutory Recognised Controlling Bodies referred to in s 240A(1) of TAAct, you are required to register with one of the Recognised Controlling Bodies approved by the Commissioner under s 240A(2).
-The list of Recognised Controlling Bodies under s 240A(2) can be found on the SARS website www.sars.gov.za. […]
+You are required to register with one of the Recognised Controlling Bodies approved by the Commissioner under s 240A(2) or fall under the jurisdiction of a statutory Recognised Controlling Body (RCB) referred to in s 240A(1).
+The list of Recognised Controlling Bodies under s 240A(2) is available on the SARS website, (Click here to view […]

 FAQ: What are the requirements in order to register as a tax practitioner?

-To register as a tax practitioner, you must meet the following requirements: You must belong to or fall under the jurisdiction of a Recognised Controlling Body as referred to in s 240A of TAAct.
-Have the minimum qualifications and experience prescribed by your Recognised Controlling Body.
-Have no criminal convictions for the offences described in […]
+To register as a Tax Practitioner, you must meet the following requirements: Belong to or fall under the jurisdiction of a Recognised Controlling Body as referred to in s 240A of TAAct.
+Successful passed the assessment of the SARS Tax Practitioners Readiness Programme Have the minimum qualifications and experience prescribed by your Recognised Controlling Body. […]

 FAQ: Does the TAAct exempt any person from registering as a tax practitioner?